HoangssAsta/chatgpt-twitter-analysis/README.md

 ## Results

-[Brief summary of key findings or link to full report]
+The key findings have been summarized directly in the code file

 ## Author

-[Your Name]
+Andrew Nguyen

 ## Acknowledgements

 - Dataset provided by Gaurav Topre on Kaggle
-- Project developed for MIS373 at [Your University Name]
+- Project developed for MIS373 at Deakin University